 "Trent, if one of us felt the emotions of even a few individuals we would turn schizophrenic.
-Point being, do not get yourself in a situation were you would in any way feel the emotions of another."
-Emerr said.
+Point being, do not get yourself in a situation where you would in any way feel the emotions of another," Emmerr said.

 "Listen to that!"
 Semma urged.

 The sounds coming from the sea had changed from melodic signing to threshing and a strained screaming noise.
 It was loud, very loud.